vladikcomper/MegaPCM/docs/1-installation/Sonic-1-Github-AS.md

                 jmp     MegaPCM_PlaySample      ; ++
 ```

 We've just replaced a busy loop that freezes the game to play SEGA PCM with a simple request to Mega PCM 2.
-Since the game logic is no longer blocked, we need to add extra wait for SEGA screen, or else it will be over instanteneouly.
+Since the game logic is no longer blocked, we need to add extra wait for SEGA screen, or else it will be over instantaneously.

 In `sonic.asm` file, go to `Sega_WaitEnd:` and just **above** it, modify `move.w  #$1E,(v_demolength).w` as follows: